-“Over the past few years, we’ve seen a heightened level of interest in our unmanned underwater solutions,” says James Lawless, Business Development Manager-Maritime.“In the Asia Pacific region, the Double Eagle mine counter measure (MCM) remotely operated underwater vehicle and our anti-submarine warfare training system, the AUV62-AT (autonomous underwater vehicle) are gaining a lot of attention”.
+"We have seen increased interest in our unmanned underwater solutions over the previous few years", says James Lawless, Senior Sales Director-Maritime.“In the Asia Pacific region, the Double Eagle mine counter measure (MCM) remotely operated underwater vehicle and our anti-submarine warfare training system, the AUV62-AT (autonomous underwater vehicle) are gaining a lot of attention”.

-With a range of up to 1km and depth rating of 500m, the Saab Double Eagle Mine Disposal System remains the reference for remotely operated MCM.
-Powerful propulsion enables underwater speeds of up to 8 knots, ensuring the Double Eagle can operate in the harsh maritime operational areas of Australia and the region.
+The Saab Double Eagle Mine Disposal System remains the reference for remotely operated MCM with a range of up to 1 km and an operating depth down to 500 m.
+Powerful propulsion enables underwater speeds of up to 6 knots to ensure the Double Eagle can operate in the harsh maritime operational areas of Australia and the region.

-There is also a strong regional focus on anti-submarine warfare (ASW) which creates a significant demand for these specialised skills and training.
-This is where the UAV62-AT training system which will be on show at Pacific 2017 is a unique asset for Navy.
+There is also a strong regional focus on Anti-Submarine Warfare (ASW) that generates considerable demand for these specialised abilities and training.
+This is where the AUV62-AT training system, which will be on show at Pacific 2019, is a unique asset for any Navy.

-The manoeuvring training target system takes the place of a conventional submarine which can be a massive logistical exercise and cost to involve.
-The vehicle transmits a broadband noise similar to the noise of a conventional submarine and active sonar pings received by the vehicle are echoed back with realistic target strength and echo elongation.
+The manoeuvring training target system replaces a conventional submarine, which would otherwise be a massive logistical exercise and cost to involve.
+The vehicle transmits a broadband noise comparable to the noise of a conventional submarine and active sonar pings received by the vehicle are echoed back with realistic target strength and echo elongation.

-The AUV62-AT system has an acoustic dynamic range large enough to allow comprehensive ASW training with multiple sonars, surface vessels, helicopters and torpedoes operating together involving simultaneous active sonar transmissions.
+The AUV62-AT system has an acoustic dynamic range large enough to allow comprehensive ASW training with multiple sonars, surface vessels, helicopters and torpedoes operating together with simultaneous active sonar transmissions.

-The short re-preparation time on-board makes it possible to operate the system continuously for as long as the exercise requires.
-The vehicle is programmed to follow a route of pre-defined waypoints, or adapted for sensor interaction while operating rule-based to solve a specific task within a pre-defined area.
-Obstacle avoidance and a high degree of positioning are examples of the advanced features of AUV 62-AT.
+The short re-preparation time on-board allows the system to be continually operated for as long as the exercise requires.
+The vehicle is programmed to follow a pre-defined route, or adapt for sensor interaction while operating rule-based to solve a specific task within a pre-defined area.
+Examples of sophisticated features are obstacle avoidance and a high degree of positional accuracy.

 The modular design offers readily-adaptable conversions for MCM missions, sea bottom mapping, rapid area assessments or the like through swappable payloads which can be changed locally.

-To find out how the Double Eagle and AUV 62-AT can extend your underwater naval warfare capabilities, visit Saab’s stand at the Pacific 2017 exposition.
+Visit Saab's booth at Pacific 2019 to find out how the Double Eagle and AUV 62-AT can extend your naval warfare skills.